holographicSol/SatIO/README.md

                                             projects requiring use of GPS data.
                                         Robots and flying machines and automation.

-                                         The IO is virtualized as well as physical!
+                            The IO is virtualized as well as physical (requires SatIO Port Controller)

             Requires using modified SiderealPlanets library (hopefully thats okay as the modifications allow calculating rise/set of potentially any celestial body as described in this paper: https://stjarnhimlen.se/comp/riset.html)